 - Sixteen (16) EMUs have been delivered to the JPB and fourteen (14) are routinely in revenue service with the 15th train in reserve. - The JPB continues to encourage Stadler to accelerate the delivery of trainset 17 to replace the damaged trainset 311.
-Trainset 17 would provide a second spare to support routine operations. - Installation of the Broadband WiFi equipment is continuing in Salt Lake City and at the CEMOF. - EMU trainset 311 was shipped to Stadler's assembly plant in Salt Lake City where Swiss structural engineers conducted inspections of the two (2) damaged coaches.
-The JPB has not decided if it will repair both damaged coaches or repair one and replace the other.
-Stadler projects that repairs will be completed in September 2025. - Stadler also continues to conduct training of maintenance and operations personnel on the EMUs as different maintenance intervals are achieved.
+Trainset 17 would provide a second spare to support routine operations. - Installation of the Broadband Wi-Fi equipment is continuing in Salt Lake City and as necessary at the CEMOF. - EMU trainset 311 was shipped to Stadler's assembly plant in Salt Lake City where Swiss structural engineers conducted inspections of the two (2) damaged coaches.
+The JPB recently decided that one damaged coach will be repaired and the other will be replaced due to the extent of the damage.
+Stadler is preparing an updated schedule for completing the repairs; the prior estimated completion date was September 2025. - Stadler also continues to conduct training of maintenance and operations personnel on the EMUs as different maintenance intervals are achieved.